unitystation/unitystation-wiki/docs/Guides/Service guides/Guide-to-Food-and-Cooking.md

 ## Bowl

 Using a Bowl you can create some simple dough.
-Combine 15 units of flour and 10 units of water in a bowl.
+To do that, combine 15 units of flour and 10 units of water in a bowl.
 Left-click an item to put it into your hand and then left-click on the bowl to pour your ingredients.
 You can change the amount of units per use by left-clicking on an item in your hand.
 If you want to go further you can then turn the dough into a flat dough by having the dough in one of your hands and left-clicking it with a rollingpin with the other hand.
 Do the same with a Knife and you get 3 dough slices which in turn can be turned into buns through the Microwave.

 ## MicroWave